The Louisiana Bankers Education Council is excited to announce the annual Louisiana Young Bankers Impact Award!

 To qualify, the banker must be 45 years or younger with a minimum of 5 years in banking and made significant contributions to their bank and/or the banking industry.
-Each year, up to 5 young bankers will be recognized.
+The nominee must work for an LBA member bank.
+Up to five (5) young bankers will be recognized.
 Examples of contributions include:

 - Bank executive or senior officer